By Beverly Peders

 Index Card – iOS – $4.99

 For those visual people out there, there’s an app for organizing your scene notes and storyboarding note cards on your phone.
 Index Card makes it easier to plan and organize your story with pictures, text, and a cork board background to make it feel real.
 If you like having physical notecards, it can be cumbersome to carry them with you at all times so perhaps you could keep back ups on your phone in case you lose them to.
-As mentioned in another article, index cards can really help with story development.
+Index cards can really help with story development.